metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 Optional:

-- `buffer_chunk_size` (String) This sets the chunk size for incoming incoming JSON messages.These chunks are then stored/managed in the space available by buffer_max_size,default 512K.
+- `buffer_chunk_size` (String) This sets the chunk size for incoming incoming JSON messages.
+These chunks are then stored/managed in the space available by buffer_max_size,default 512K.
 - `buffer_max_size` (String) Specify the maximum buffer size in KB to receive a JSON message,default 4M.
 - `listen` (String) The address to listen on,default 0.0.0.0
 - `port` (Number) The port for Fluent Bit to listen on,default 9880